malusamayo/Weaver/README.md

 ## User Interface
 ### Main-View: Topic Tree

-The main view of this tool is a **topic tree** that helps users to explore related topics for their task.
+The main view of this tool is a **topic tree** that helps users explore related topics for their task.
 Users actively elicit requirements in this process.

 Suppose our task is to detect a sentence's stance on feminism and the seed topic is **feminism**.
 The topic tree will show related topics (e.g., sex objectification, gender pay gap) along with their relation to the parent topic.